Differences Between Devon Rex and Cornish Rex Cat: All You Need To Know

 Temperament

 • The Devon Rex cat includes many appealing traits that make it a perfect cat for families.
 These cats are social, loving, and talkative.
-They enjoy being with their favourite person and love to be purred by their owners for the whole day.
+They enjoy being with their favorite person and love to be purred by their owners for the whole day.
 They retain all their kitten-like characteristics as they grow up, making the most demanding.

 • A Cornish Rex cat is a real adventurer; you’ll most likely find them in odd spots, including the refrigerator top or cabinets.
 This cat enjoys playing here and there, and whatever he observes can stimulate his interest.
-These cats have friendly nature and get attached to new people.
+These cats have a friendly nature and get attached to new people.
 Once you become friends with him, he’ll always be by your side.

 Exercise Needs